godotengine/godot-docs/classes/class_lookatmodifier3d.rst

 **Inherits:** :ref:`SkeletonModifier3D<class_SkeletonModifier3D>` **<** :ref:`Node3D<class_Node3D>` **<** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-The :ref:`SkeletonModifier3D<class_SkeletonModifier3D>` rotates a bone to look a target.
+The **LookAtModifier3D** rotates a bone to look at a target.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-This :ref:`SkeletonModifier3D<class_SkeletonModifier3D>` rotates a bone to look a target.
-This is helpful for moving character's head to look at the player, rotating a turret to look at a target, or any other case where you want to make a bone rotate towards something quickly and easily.
+This :ref:`SkeletonModifier3D<class_SkeletonModifier3D>` rotates a bone to look at a target.
+This is helpful for moving a character's head to look at the player, rotating a turret to look at a target, or any other case where you want to make a bone rotate towards something quickly and easily.

 When applying multiple **LookAtModifier3D**\ s, the **LookAtModifier3D** assigned to the parent bone must be put above the **LookAtModifier3D** assigned to the child bone in the list in order for the child bone results to be correct.